sor-ca/CV/README.md

 **Previous job:**
 Ukrainian Scientific Centre of Ecology of the Sea, senior researcher

+**Current job:**
+SS Software, junior developer

 **Non-commercial experience:**

 **Game development:** https://saaadgames.com/ - participating in development of game engine and interface (January 2022 - present).
 Main crates used:  macroquad, rs-tiled, legion, egui.

 **Embedded Rust:** Participating in Summer of Code 2022 of Knurling Team Ferrous Systems (August – October 2022) – creation of library which implements tftp protocol using embedded-nal crate.
 Main crates used: embedded-nal, embedded-hal.

-**Other crates** which I have used: actix-web, reqwest, sqlx (with PostgreSQL), rusqlite (with SQLite), tokio, serde/serde-json, chrono/time, regex, nom, log, tracing, clap, config, async-graphql (with GraphQL).
+**Other crates** which I have used: actix-web, reqwest, sqlx (with PostgreSQL), rusqlite (with SQLite), tokio, serde/serde-json, chrono/time, regex, nom, log, tracing, clap, config, async-graphql (with GraphQL), seaorm, WASM.

 **Instruments** I have worked with: PostgreSQL, SQLite, Docker, Git.